dribnet/purvs/README.md

 ## MDDN 242 2021 Assignment 2

-I rewrote the code to make it way more efficient when generating the symmetry.
-I also made the black circle be 2 circles through symmetry as it makes the b look better.
+I did a lot more of the numbers and letters I have no clue how to do r s and g so I skipped them and have worked on random characters.
+I also have found a way to make my code more effecient when calling functions for different sym modes but that needs further work to be implemented.